1,500+

 Your questions, answered

-Your agent calls APIs.
-Some of those APIs charge per call — LLMs, voice, data, search, compute.
-Floe is the payment and credit layer in front of those calls: your agent pays any vendor per call, you authorize every dollar before it moves, and you don’t pre-fund balances at every vendor.
+Your agent calls APIs, and many of them charge per call — GPT, Claude, Deepgram, ElevenLabs, Twilio, search, memory.
+Floe pays each vendor per call through one key, on one ledger.
+You authorize every dollar before it moves, and you don’t pre-fund idle balances at every vendor.

-One integration replaces the billing stack — funding, per-call payment routing, spend controls, a unified ledger across vendors, and a collateralized credit line when you need runway.
-As our reputation graph rolls out, every repayment will build portable credit history on top of that.
+One integration replaces the billing stack — funding, per-call payment across every vendor, spend controls, a unified ledger, and a collateralized credit line when you need runway.
+As our reputation graph rolls out, every repayment builds portable credit history on top of that.
 You ship; Floe handles the money.

 No crypto knowledge required.
 One install, one proxy endpoint.
 Drop-in SDKs for AgentKit, LangChain, CrewAI, Vercel AI SDK, OpenAI Agents, and Claude (MCP).
 Or hit the REST API directly from Python, Rust, Go — anything that speaks HTTP.
 Funds settle in stablecoins under the hood, but you never touch a wallet or a seed phrase.